IntuitiveHarmony/redux-lesson/README.md

 ## Create the Counter Slice

-A slice is where all of the action and reducer logic resides for each of the features for our app.
-Since we are building a counter feature for our app we will make a counter slice.
+A slice is where all of the action and reducer logic resides for each of the features in our app.
+Since we are building a counter feature we will make a counter slice.
 Each feature should have its own slice.
-For example: if our app had a post feature and a delete feature, we would make a slice for each.
+For example: if our app had a post feature and a delete feature, we would make a seperate slice for each.

 In the `src` directory create another directory called `features` and within `features` create another directory called `counter`.
 Create a new file named `counterSlice.js` with in this folder.